emscripten-core/emscripten/system/lib/libc/README.md

  * Simplify stdout stream handling: do not support seeking, terminal handling, etc., as it just increases code size and Emscripten doesn't have those features anyhow.
  * Setting `_POSIX_REALTIME_SIGNALS` and `_POSIX_SPAWN` macros to -1, to exclude unsupported functions.

-Copy log.c and log2.c from ealier version of musl which result in smaller binary size since they do not rely data tables in log_data.c and log2_data.c.
+Copy log.c and log2.c from earlier version of musl which result in smaller binary size since they do not rely data tables in log_data.c and log2_data.c.
 See https://github.com/emscripten-core/emscripten/issues/15483.